As with all structures, there need to be 3 main dimensions; the width, depth and height.

 Not always a requirement although this will add another characteristic to the design.

 It would allow for internal storage and therefore seating if needed.
-Thought should be given to possible foundation requirements because of the weight involved.
+Due to the weight of the wall, some thought should be given to your foundation requirements.

-A more enclosed feel can be obtained due to the wall being ‘L’ shaped.
+Another design can be created if the wall is built ‘L’ shaped.
 Either way, your oak posts will sit on the wall and have a stainless steel pin to slightly elevate it keeping water ingress to a minimum.

 2 or 4 posts is the main question.

 A traditional oak porch can have 4 main upright posts, 2 at the front and 2 at the back.
-Should only 2 front posts be required, the oak beams returning back the wall would need to be extended.
-These would sit into the brickwork or stonework of the house whilst supporting the roof.
+If your oak porch only wants to have 2 front posts, the horizontal oak beams returning back the wall would need to be longer to sit into the property.
+These would locate into the brickwork or stonework of the house whilst supporting the roof.